-Although the main school program finishes by 2:50 P.M. each day (there are exceptions in higher grades), an after care program is in place that provides a secure environment for the students to continue playing and working until 5:00 p.m.
-After care is included in the tuition up until 2:50pm for grades to accommodate regularly scheduled early release days.
+Although the main school program finishes by 2:50 pm each day (there are exceptions in higher grades), an Aftercare program is in place that provides a secure environment for the students to continue playing and working until 5:00 pm.
+Aftercare is included in the tuition up until 2:50 pm for grades to accommodate regularly scheduled early release days.

-After care is not a continuation of the main school program, but seeks to provide safe and caring surroundings where constructive, artistic activities plus reading and play are encouraged.
-There is a separate "Little" after care, for children in kindergarten, while the grades have an opportunity to catch-up with their homework at study hall in our "Big" after care.
+Aftercare is not a continuation of the main school program, but seeks to provide safe and caring surroundings where constructive, artistic activities plus reading and play are encouraged.
+There is a separate "Little" Aftercare, for children in kindergarten, while the grades have an opportunity to catch up with their homework at study hall in our "Big" Aftercare.

-All children on the school grounds after school are expected to be with their parents or in After care.
-NO EXCEPTIONS .
-Parents are given a grace period of twenty minutes to pick-up their children after school For children not picked up by 5pm there is a \$1 per minute charge for any time after 5pm.
+- All children on the school grounds after school are expected to be with their parents or in Aftercare.
+NO EXCEPTIONS. - Parents are given a grace period of twenty minutes to pick-up their children after school. - For children not picked up by 5pm there is a \$1 per minute charge for any time after 5pm.

+"Little" Aftercare

-"Little" After care - to reach little aftercare enter ext: 106 from the main phone line.
+To reach Little Aftercare enter ext: 106 from the main phone line.

-After care is available for children who have reached a minimum age of 4 years 9 months.
-Kindergarten will be in "Little After care" until 4:00pm (the hour of 3pm - 4pm requires an advanced reservation).
+Aftercare is available for children who have reached a minimum age of 4 years 9 months.
+Kindergarten will be in "Little Aftercare" until 4:00pm (the hour of 3pm - 4pm requires an advanced reservation).

+"Big" Aftercare

-"Big" After care - to reach big aftercare enter ext: 214 from the main phone line.
+To reach Big Aftercare enter ext: 214 from the main phone line.

-First grade through eighth grade students will be together in "Big" after care, supervised by one after care supervisor and an after care assistant.
+First grade through eighth grade students will be together in "Big" Aftercare, supervised by one after care supervisor and an after care assistant.
 There is a regular program of crafts and activities both within each day and throughout the week.
-Older children have the opportunity to take part in study hall to catch-up with their homework.
-During this time the younger children in "Big" after care are invited to join in crafts and creative play activities.
-Snack is provided for all children who stay past 4:00 p.m.
+Older children have the opportunity to take part in study hall to catch up with their homework or to practice their stringed instrument in middle school.
+During this time the younger children in "Big" Aftercare are invited to join in crafts and creative play activities.
+Snacks are provided for all children who stay past 4:00 pm.